kanaria69/Mainecoco/README.md

-## How do you know if there’s an elephant under your bed?
-Your head hits the ceiling!
+## Where do bees go to the bathroom?
+The BP station.